 Each summer, the University of South Carolina offers a study program in Tours, France.
 Courses are held at the Institut de Touraine in the heart of Tours.
 This year's program dates are June 29 - July 24, 2020.

 Tours is a charming provincial city of around 200,000, located in the beautiful Loire Valley, commonly referred to as the "jardin de la France."
 The region is famous for its fine wines and mild weather, its châteaux (former residences of French royalty) and its "pure" French, free from regional accent.
 Tourism is the major industry.
 The city is under an hour from Paris by TGV, the modern high-speed train, and there are departures for Paris almost every hour.
 The historic heart of the city, the "Vieux Tours," boasts many restored buildings dating from the Renaissance.
 It is closed to traffic, and the pedestrian streets are lined with numerous cafés, restaurants, perfect for enjoying local cuisine and the sights and sounds of a warm summer evening.
-USC's month in Tours coincides with numerous summer festivals.
+UofSC's month in Tours coincides with numerous summer festivals.

 The Institut de Touraine was founded in 1922 and has a distinguished history of teaching French to foreign students, beginners as well as advanced, who come from all over the world for intensive immersion programs throughout the year.
-2001 marked USC's twentieth anniversary in Tours.
+2001 marked UofSC's twentieth anniversary in Tours.
 Courses are taught entirely in French by native speakers.
 Classes are small, held in beautiful restored facilities, in and around the Place du 14 juillet, and the atmosphere is friendly.
 Students in the month-long June or July sessions generally average 21.5 hours a week in class, M-F. Excursions in the afternoons and on week-ends to various châteaux and to other tourist attractions are organized by the Institut at reduced fees.
 A wide variety of sporting activities are available as well, from swimming to kayaking to biking.
-The USC Director in Residence also proposes and organizes excursions: bicycle trips, wine-tasting tours, picnics, etc.
+The UofSC Director in Residence also proposes and organizes excursions: bicycle trips, chateaux visits, picnics, etc.

 Requirements for Admission: